KittyGiraudel/site/_posts/2013-02-27-sassy-media-queries.md

 ## Make it Sassy, make it easy

 g idea, really.
-It works great, it looks great, the only downside is… it's a pain in the ass to code.
+It works great, it looks great, the only downside is… it’s a pain in the ass to code.

 This is where Sass &mdash; or any CSS preprocessor really &mdash; can be very efficient. **It took me about 10 minutes to divide the amount of required code by 4.** Plus, it makes everything so much easier to adapt and maintain.

 <pre class="codepen" data-height="320" data-type="result" data-href="kBzra" data-user="HugoGiraudel" data-safe="true"><code></code><a href="https://codepen.io/HugoGiraudel/pen/kBzra">Check out this Pen!</a></pre>

-If you simply want to see the code and don't care much about how I did it, please check [this CodePen](https://codepen.io/HugoGiraudel/pen/kBzra) ([fullsize here](https://codepen.io/HugoGiraudel/full/kBzra)) and resize your browser like a fucking obsessive.
+If you simply want to see the code and don’t care much about how I did it, please check [this CodePen](https://codepen.io/HugoGiraudel/pen/kBzra) ([fullsize here](https://codepen.io/HugoGiraudel/full/kBzra)) and resize your browser like a fucking obsessive.

 ### Create the list

 Okay, this is no magic.
 I had to write all the words Arley used all over again.
-I guess I could write a little JavaScript that would have parsed Arley's stylesheet then making a list of it but it would have been ever more time consuming.
+I guess I could write a little JavaScript that would have parsed Arley’s stylesheet then making a list of it but it would have been ever more time consuming.

 So basically I created a Sass list containing all words ordered from the longest to the shortest.
-Hopefully, Arley already did this part of the job before me so I didn't have to do it again.
+Hopefully, Arley already did this part of the job before me so I didn’t have to do it again.

 ```scss
 $words: 'Unconventional', 'Flabbergasting', 'Scintillating', 'Extraordinary',